Text

 "

-Sometimes you might need to use a lot of literal $
+Sometimes you might need to use a lot of literal $s or

 quotation marks in text.
 In such cases, you can use the more customizable form